dbomoto/dbomoto.github.io/README.md

 # dbomoto.github.io

-#This repository is intended for my portfolio to be used for job application.
+# This page serves as my portfolio to be used as a reference for my services offered, projects made, and testimonials from customers.

-#Regards
+# Daniel Benedict L. Omoto
-#Daniel Benedict L. Omoto
+# Web Developer